pasosdeJesus/sivel2/doc/Calling.md

 or by auditing the source code that is open source and written in Ruby with the framework Ruby on Rails.

-To report pleas have into account:
+To report please have into account:
 * You found the vulnerability
 * The vulnerability needs to be replicable in the test installation.
   Use for example the form that doesn't require authentication: